 Alexander has delivered talks and seminars for the commercial, insolvency, and real estate groups.

-His broad professional background is complemented by a commitment to pro bono work, particularly in eviction-related matters.
+His broad professional background is complemented by a commitment to pro bono work.

 Alexander has built a robust practice in commercial litigation, representing clients in a variety of disputes across interim hearings and trials, as well as in advisory and drafting work.